What are the most spectacular roads in Italy?

 Forcella Lavardet is a high mountain pass at an elevation of 1,547m (5,075ft) above sea level, located in the province of Belluno, in the Italian region of Veneto.
 The climb features 14 sharp hairpin turns that seem to lie on one another, gradually climbing up to the top of the pass.
 It’s one of the most famous hairpinned roads in the world.

-Strada dell'Assietta is a military carriageway along the ridge that connects Pian dell’Alpe to Sestriere, in the Province of Torino, in northern Piemonte, Italy.
+Strada dell'Assietta is a military carriageway along the ridge that connects Pian dell’Alpe to Sestriere, in the Metropolitan City of Turin, in northern Piedmont region of Italy.

 Monte Jafferau is a high mountain peak at an elevation of 2,805m (9,202ft) above sea level, located in the Piedmont region of Italy.
 It's one of the highest roads in the country.